-In December 2011, the FASB issued Accounting Standards Update ("ASU") No. 2011-11, Disclosures about Offsetting Assets and Liabilities.
+In December 2011, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2011-11, Disclosures about Offsetting Assets and Liabilities.
 ASU 2011-11 requires additional disclosures for certain assets and liabilities that are presented on a net basis or instruments that are subject to an enforceable master netting arrangement or similar agreement.
-The additional disclosure requirements will be effective for fiscal periods beginning on or after January 1, 2013.
-ASU 2011-11 will have no effect on the Consolidated Statement of Financial Condition.
+Adoption of ASU 2011-11 did not have an effect on the Company's Consolidated Statement of Financial Condition.
+The additional disclosure requirements are presented in Note 4 "Financial Instruments" and Note 6 "Offsetting Arrangements".